banister/debug_inspector/README.md

 **NOTES:**

 * **Do not use this library outside of debugging situations**.
-* This library makes use of the debug inspector API which was new in MRI 2.0.0.
+* This library makes use of the debug inspector API which was new in CRuby 2.0.0.
-* Only works on MRI 2 and 3.
-Requiring it on unsupported Rubies will result in a no-op
+* Only works on CRuby 2+ and TruffleRuby.
+Requiring it on unsupported Rubies will result in a no-op.

 Usage
 -----